yeswanth/react-native-dynamic-tab-view/README.md

 ### Usecases
 - Dynamic tab data that is updated after an API call
 - Ability to select any index (and just the zeroth index) as the default index.

-### Yet to come
-- Animations and positing of headers

 ## How to use
 Simply install by running `yarn install react-native-dynamic-tab-view`